Swan Draw Dock Information Page

 Disruption during the two-year construction programme will be minimised through collaborative working with local residents and businesses.

-To help the community keep up to date there will be:
+To help keep the community up to date we are:

-- A project web page including rolling high-level six-month programme and detailed three-month look ahead (see below)
+- maintaining an online information page including a rolling six-month programme and detailed three-month look ahead (see below)

-- A dedicated project community engagement lead who will be available to answer questions and to resolve any issues.
+- providing a dedicated project community engagement lead who is available to answer questions and resolve issues.
+Howard will be holding drop-ins at the Premier Inn on Wednesdays from 2pm to 4pm

 For questions or to be included in the project mailing list, please email SwanDrawDock@Environment-Agency.gov.uk.